turtl/www/views/pages/index.md

                     Just because your data is private doesn't mean you can't share with others.
 Collaborate on stealth projects, share sensitive documents, or give your business
                     a private space for people to work together.
-Turtl uses shared-key encryption to protect your data when collaborating.
                 </p>
             </div>
         </li>